okohll/abdocs/content/docs/integrations/Setting-up-the-PUSH-API.md

 For this scenario, simply add a filter to the view ‘last pushed is empty’.

 #### Pushing only rows not yet marked as received
 In some cases, you may want to be even more prudent than using the internal timestamp.
-The third party system could make a separate API call to agileBase for every row that’s received, telling it to update the row with an ID to prove receipt.
+The third party system could make a separate API call to Agilebase for every row that’s received, telling it to update the row with an ID to prove receipt.
 That’s more API calls of course, but some situations may warrant it.